maucejo/elspub/docs/manual.typ

 To use the #package[elspub] template, you need to include the following line at the beginning of your `typ` file:
 #codesnippet[```typ
-#import "@preview/elspub:0.1.0": *
+#import "@preview/elspub:0.2.0": *
 ```
 ]

 == Initializing the template

-After importing #package[elsevier-replica], you have to initialize the template by a show rule with the #cmd[elsevier-replica] command.
+After importing #package[elspub], you have to initialize the template by a show rule with the #cmd[elspub] command.
 This function takes an optional argument to specify the title of the document.
 #codesnippet[```typ
-#show: elsevier-replica.with(
+#show: elspub.with(
   ...
 )
 ```